vmsimon/dotfiles/README.md

 * What does the script do_
   * Ask for sudo rights
   * Install Homebrew inclusive xcode command line tools if not already installed - https://brew.sh/index_de
-  * Git clone this repo in ~/.dotfiles

   * Install the following tools with ```brew install```
-    * antigen - Plugin manager for zsh, inspired by oh-my-zsh and vundle - https://antigen.sharats.me/
-    * autojump - Shell extension to jump to frequently used directories - https://github.com/wting/autojump
     * bat - Clone of cat with syntax highlighting and Git integration - https://github.com/sharkdp/bat
     * chafa - Versatile and fast Unicode/ASCII/ANSI graphics renderer - https://hpjansson.org/chafa/
     * curl -  Get a file from an HTTP, HTTPS or FTP server - https://curl.se